Orchestra Tax Relief is a creative industry tax relief incentive, funded by the UK government.

 Orchestra Tax Relief (OTR) is a creative industry tax relief incentive, supported by the UK government, to encourage the creation of orchestral concerts.

-OTR offers Orchestra Production Companies (OPCs) a tax rebate against the money spent on the production of an orchestral concert.
+OTR offers Orchestra Production Companies (OPCs) a tax rebate against the money spent on producing an orchestral concert.

 If the company is profitable, the tax relief can be used to reduce a Corporation Tax bill.
-If the OPC is loss-making, claimants can receive a cash payment from HMRC at a rate of 25%.
+If the OPC is loss-making, claimants can receive a cash payment from HMRC.

 An OPC must meet the following criteria to claim OTR: